 The opposition, on the other hand, had only their opinions.
 In earlier times, the debates provoked by this contest of opinions challenged the participants to think clearly and deeply.
 Now, at the end of the first century, the “loyal opposition,” if you will—namely, those thinkers who taught and defended minority opinions within their communities on the questions of the day—found themselves to be in a substantially less sure position.
 For, now their teachings were challenging the bishops’ consensus teachings: the orthodox doctrines of the Christian community as a whole.

 In this context of the bishops’ authoritative construction of an orthodox Christian belief-set, an opinion was either correct or incorrect, true or untrue, in line with orthodoxy or out of step with it.
 There was little room for negotiation.
 What in the past had been theological disputation could now become trials, not only of a certain viewpoint, but also of the one who taught that viewpoint.
 So, the empowered episcopacy used their authority within the Christian community to combat heterodoxy—that is, teachings which rejected or challenged the prevailing doctrines propounded by the bishops.
-When heterodox teachings is ereadvanced by members of the Christian community, the teachings were called heresies and the teachers of these heresies were known as heretics.
+When heterodox teachings were advanced by members of the Christian community, the teachings were called heresies and the teachers of these heresies were known as heretics.
 Insistent, unrepented heresy led to excommunication and, though rare in the early centuries, to execution.

 The long-term result of the bishops’ presenting themselves as authoritative was that over time, the same hierarchical power structure was established in the loyal Christian communities in each region.
 The structure was centered in the most authoritative regional bishop—the bishop of the major city in the area (the metropolitan.).
 His responsibility was to care for the spiritual needs of all the communities under his authority.
 (Ignatius of Antioch, referred to just above, was one such bishop.)
 The metropolitan’s region of authority was divided into smaller local areas under the final authority of their own bishops.
 Each of these local bishops was elected to his position by the people of his area of authority (diocese.)
 When the number of Christians grew locally beyond the ability of the bishop to oversee the prayer and Bread-Breaking ceremonies, he appointed clerical assistants: the presbyters or priests, to lead the community’s worship services, and the deacons, to dispense the community’s wealth to the poor and needy.